marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 ### Encoder

-Encoder part is straightforward and is build from Embedding layer  + LSTM layers that returns hidden states/ last state.
-Those info are then passed to decoder as input, with decoder Desired translation input.
+Encoder part is straightforward and is build from two layers: Embedding layer  + LSTM layer, that returns hidden states/last LSTM state.
 As for encoder input, we get hidden states + input sequence we want to encode.

-Let first focus on structure of encoder, on what we need and what shapes w will have during each step of encoding process (generally for me, writing shapes can help to understand what`s going on inside and check if implementation is good or not)
+Let first focus on structure of encoder, on what we need and what shapes are during each step of encoding process.

 ![Seq2Seq Encoder shapes](../imgs/Seq2Seq/Encoder_shapes.jpg)